vpawid/template/essays/semanticUI.md

 layout: essay
 type: essay
 published: true
-title: A Cooks Coding Standard
+title: A Cooking Framework
-date: 2017-09-20
+date: 2017-10-05
 labels:
-  - ESLing
-  - JavaScript
+  - CSS
   - Learning
-  - Coding Standards
+  - Semantic UI
 ---

 Have you ever tried to cook?
 I mean actually start from scratch with raw ingredients; it’s fun to